 Past were the days when my father would cook me sumptuous dishes early in the morning.
 I wondered why it has been less often…

 We did found out later that my father had lost his appetite for food.
 I never realized as a nurse that it was already an indicator of an underlying illness.
 I thought it was only a simple gastric distress that had caused his frequent objection for food intake.
 Soon, jaundice marked it.
 The doctors revealed that it was neither hepatitis nor any simple liver problem that can be cured.
 It was cancer.
 The world turned upside down as if it has been the most unimaginable thing that had happened in our life.
 As if nothing will ever be the same at all.

 When I had put back all the pieces together, I remembered that I am a nurse and that I can still do something about it.
 I decided to apply the things I learned in school and in my experiences in practicing my profession.
 I was so glad that I studied nursing.
 I realized how beneficial it was for me, especially in nursing my father with cancer.

-I was thankful that my father did not complain for any excruciating pain like usual cancers would do.
-At times he would just complain for bloatedness and early satiety even from little intake.
-I believe he does have it but only conceal it with light smirk on his face.
-On the other hand, I did know it on the first place; that is why I would offer him pain relievers and would gently massage his tummy as if I could draw the pain out of him.
+I was thankful that my father did not complain about any excruciating pain like usual cancers would do.
+At times he would just complain of bloatedness and early satiety even from little intake.
+I believe he does have it but only conceal it with a light smirk on his face.
+On the other hand, I did know it in the first place; that is why I would offer him pain relievers and would gently massage his tummy as if I could draw the pain out of him.

-My experiences of taking care my father and fighting together with him the creeping pain of cancer was my best experience of being a nurse.
+My experiences of taking care of my father and fighting together with him the creeping pain of cancer were my best experience of being a nurse.
 I learned many things about it and it even made me a better nurse.
 It was an exceptional moment out of a devastating situation.
 I just wish we had a longer time together.
-But, nevertheless I never regretted anything because I know he was proud that he had a daughter who is a nurse.
+But, nevertheless, I never regretted anything because I know he was proud that he had a daughter who is a nurse.